-- Ensure that contractors, licensees, consultants, and other entities providing or delivering services for the city adhere to the same ADA regulations as the City (28 CFR 35.130). - Ensure the city selects procurement contractors using criteria that do not discriminate on the basis of disability (28 CFR 35.130). - Maintain City facilities in an accessible order to help ensure the accessibility of events held by public and private organizations (28 CFR 35.133).
+- Ensure that contractors, licensees, consultants, and other entities providing or delivering services adhere to the same ADA regulations as the City (28 CFR 35.130). - Ensure the City selects procurement contractors using criteria that do not discriminate on the basis of disability (28 CFR 35.130). - Maintain City facilities in an accessible order to help ensure the accessibility of events held by public and private organizations (28 CFR 35.133).